zacharied/autofurigana/README.md

 sentence has kana in it, the kana slot of the pair is set to `null`.

 The first argument to the function is the sentence containing kanji, and the second is the same sentence with only kana.
-An example feat.
-Murakami:
+An example:

 ```
 console.log(autofurigana(